-Before you use any essential oil, it’s important to use a carrier oil.
+Before you apply an essential oil to your skin it must be diluted in a carrier oil.
 For one, you can make the product last longer and get more for your money.
 A carrier oil can reduce the essential oil’s intensity so that it doesn’t irritate your skin.

 Carrier oils also have additional moisturizing benefits, which are key for any wrinkle-fighting skin regimen.
 Keep reading to learn more about some of the most commonly used carrier oils to see which one might be the best for you.